-I’ve resisted posting too much Asian inspired recipes on here because of one little secret, I don’t do spicy.
-It seems like many favorite Asian recipes have a good kick of heat to them and I’m not a huge fan of that.
-But this Thai peanut sauce is perfect for those that like a good hit of Srircha and those who don’t.
-Thai peanut sauce noodles and chicken is my new favorite!
+I’ve resisted posting too many Asian inspired recipes on here because of one little secret: I don’t do spicy.
+It seems like many favorite Asian recipes have a good kick of heat to them, and I’m not a huge fan of that.
+But these Thai peanut noodles with peanut sauce are perfect for those that like a good hit of Sriracha and those who don’t.
+Thai peanut noodles with chicken is my new favorite!

-Thai Peanut Sauce had me all over the place when I first started testing recipes.
-Some recipes call for coconut milk, fish sauce and curry paste, while others stick with peanut butter, and sriracha.
+This Thai peanut sauce had me all over the place when I first started testing recipes.
+Some recipes call for coconut milk, fish sauce, and curry paste, while others stick with peanut butter and sriracha.
 So what’s the right way?

 Sriracha or chili flakes appeared often, but in the end sriracha won because we liked how it came incorporated into the sauce so evenly.

-Alright, but what about Thai Peanut Noodles?
-Well, the noodles are a little tricky.
-It’s much harder for us to find a good Pad Thai, Rice Noodle or other Asian noodle so we had to look for one that would hold up to the savory sauce but not be so big and fat that the sauce ends up lost.
-We ended up using Angel hair pasta or spaghetti and while I’m sure there are better options this was the most convenient and appetizing for Thai Peanut Noodles.
+Alright, but what about the Thai peanut noodles?
+Well, the noodles were a little tricky too.
+It’s much harder for us to find a good Pad Thai, Rice Noodle, or other Asian noodle so we had to look for one that would hold up to the savory sauce but not be so big and fat that the sauce ends up lost.
+We ended up using Angel hair pasta or spaghetti, and while I’m sure there are better options this was the most convenient and appetizing for weeknight Thai peanut noodles.

-Ahhhh, Thai Peanut Chicken needs a moment as well.
+Ahhhh, the Thai peanut chicken needs a moment as well.
 You see, grilling or baking chicken and then dressing with a sauce fell pretty flat.
 The sauce didn’t stay on the chicken and the flavor was lacking.
 You could totally tell it was a plain piece of chicken with a little sauce.
-We decided to marinate the chicken and although it is absolutely freezing outside we had no choice but to turn to the grill.
+We decided to marinate the chicken in the homemade peanut sauce, and although it is absolutely freezing outside we had no choice but to turn to the grill.

-Marinating penetrates the chicken all the way through so every bite is a wonderful blast of Thai Peanut Sauce.
+Marinating penetrates the chicken all the way through so every bite has a wonderful blast of that irresistible peanut sauce.

 The grill brings that extra smoky, enhanced flavor to the chicken and those little black grill marks not only make the meat more appetizing but it really does take the meat to a new level.